Much-Needed Break from Fitness and Making Your Way Back

 Make a full recovery

-If an illness or an injury held you back from training, it’s important that your doctor gave you a green light to train.
+If an illness or an injury held you back from training, it’s important that your doctor gives you the green light to restart training.
 Listen closely to the signals you body might be giving you.
-Should anything health-related be bothering you still, don’t postpone a visit to your doctor.
+Should anything health-related still be bothering you, don’t postpone a visit to your doctor.

 Don’t skip the warmup